Festive Pipe Cleaner Candy Canes – Great Kids Craft!

 Grab 2 Pipe Cleaners and Knot First Bead

-Grab 2 pipe cleaners and hold them so they are lined up with each other.
+Grab two pipe cleaners and hold them so they are lined up with each other.
 String on your first pony bead, and then loop the ends of the pipe cleaner through the pony bead to create a knot around it.
-You want to push it towards the end of the pipe cleaner so you have enough room to string on more beads.
+You want to push it towards the end of the pipe cleaner, so you have enough room to string on more beads.
 This knot is going to hold your pony beads in place.
 At the end, we will cut off the excess pipe cleaner from each end.

 -